RBI tweaks tone as curbing inflation becomes priority

 RBI tweaks tone as curbing inflation becomes priority4 min read .
-Updated: 08 Apr 2022, 11:18 PM IST
+08 Apr 2022

 - Central bank signals days of easy money policy would be over sooner rather than later